JATOS/JATOS_docs/versioned_docs/version-3.8.1/Reference/JATOS-API.md

 ## Introduction

 Since version 3.8.1 JATOS offers an (HTTP) API to make integrating JATOS into other tools easier.
 One usecase is to call JATOS directly from Python, R, Matlab (or any other programming language).
+Using the API requires some advanced skills and if you just want to run a study with JATOS this is probably not what you need.
+You can do everything with JATOS' GUI what you can do with the API - just not in an automated, programmatic fashion.

 Things that are possible with the API: